software-mansion/setup-ci/readme.md

 npx setup-ci
 ```

-If your project has monorepo structure, run the script from the root directory of the app for which you want to setup workflows.
+If your project has a monorepo structure, run the script from the root directory of the app for which you want to set up workflows.

 ## 💡 Demo

-Say we want to setup GitHub actions that run ESLint check and Jest tests on our project every time we create or push to an existing Pull Request.
+Say we want to set up GitHub actions that run ESLint check and Jest tests on our project every time we create or push to an existing Pull Request.
-Let's try to use `react-native-ci-cli` to do the heavy lifting and generate all the necessary configuration.
+Let's try to use `react-native-ci-cli` to do the heavy lifting and generate all the necessary configurations.

 <p align="center">
   <img